 It's difficult to beat Texas A&M University - College Station if you wish to pursue Wildlife Management as a major.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 It's difficult to beat The University of Montana if you wish to pursue Wildlife Management as a major.
 Missoula, Montana is an ideal location for learners who appreciate the active city life.

 There is a graduate program obtainable for those who are intrigued.
 About 72.4% of the teachers at this school are full-time and have regular office hours, so they are more available to help.
 For details, look at college scorecard.

 University of Wisconsin - Stevens Point is a good decision for individuals interested in a Wildlife Management major.
 This is a great choice for students who have a preference for the style of a quaint college town.